Ways in which we communicate with Parents to provide information.

 In Year 11, we also hold an additional intervention evening after the mock exams, where students whose performance has raised concerns are invited to come in with their parents to discuss strategies aimed at improving their progress before the exam season starts.

-Events and times are listed on the parents eventing page
+Events and times are listed with the calendar page.

 All our staff, including the Headteacher, can be contacted directly by email or phone with any query or concern you may have.
 Teachers may not be able to answer immediately if they are teaching or in a meeting but will respond within 24 hours.
 You can ring the school on 01704-577253, email at [email protected] or email any member of staff directly (all the addresses are in your son's school email contact list).
 You are also welcome at any time to make an appointment and come and speak to a member of staff personally.